I stopped keeping this site up-to-date many years ago, so if you've ended up here I'm afraid there's nothing much of interest to see any more.

 Hemel Hempstead 0 Yeltz 2

 The indomitable Yeltz gained a welcome three points on Saturday with a very welcome win away to Hemel Hempstead.
-Goals from recent signings Nick Amos and Nathan Lamey took us back up to with a game in hand over leaders Merthyr.
+Goals from recent signings Nick Amos and Nathan Lamey took us back up to 2nd place with a game in hand over leaders Merthyr.
 Full details in Dave's match report.

 Match Report from DJ

 Hemel Hempstead Town: Lovell; Neill, Leach, Allen, Jackson, Corbould, Kelly, Cook, Fowler, Hammatt, Harding.
 Subs: Bent, Buss, Perrin.

 Halesowen Town: Taylor; Cooper, Haywood, Preston, Pope, Jones (Haarhoff 71), Cowley, Lamey, Forsdick (Skidmore 85), Moore (Burgess 79), Amos.
 Unused Subs: Steane, Grocutt.

 Halesowen produced an assured performance to finally banish their FA Cup blues and provide real hope of ensuring at least a play-off league position at the end of the season.